mishrarashmi25/Swasthyam-App-main/README.md

 # Swasthyam
 A flutter app for detecting the probablistic diseases in patients using Machine Learning.
-Made during Hackout 2020

 ## Idea motivation and solution
 The architecture of our healthcare ecosystem is divided into three layers:-